 We liaise with the Disclosure and Barring Service (DBS) in England and Wales to carry out the necessary checks to identify any adults who may be unsuitable to work with children or young people under 18.

 Completing a DBS Check

-We have recently launched an online system for checks in England and Wales with our partners Disclosure Services.
-This new service is faster, easy to use and will enable organisations to quickly carry out DBS Checks on their staff.
+We have an online system for checks in England and Wales with our partners Disclosure Services.
+This service is easy to use and will enable organisations to quickly carry out DBS Checks on their staff and volunteers.

 Completing an Online DBS Application - England and Wales